 Option 1 – 40 minute walk of 3.2km.
 Up a hill.
 If you’re still keen on walking, then head down La Rambla towards the ocean, and turn right onto Carrer Nou de la Rambla.
 Turn left for a block onto Avinduda del Paral-lel (feel free to hop on the cable car about now), then right onto Carrer de Cabanes and then follow the windy road up the hill until you get to the castle at the top.
 Well done, you deserve an ice cream.

-Option 2 – Public transport, 20 minutes.
+Option 2 – Public transport, 20 – 30 minutes.
 From the Liceu take line L3 to stop Paral-lel (diretion Zona Universitària, two stops).
-From here, take the cable car up to Castell Montjuic.
+From here, you take the funicular (line FM) which goes one stop to the start of the cable car, and then take the cable car up to Castell Montjuic.

 5. Castell Montjuic and Grounds